-Mr. Saunders moved that based on the unique characteristics and use of this site the Board approve a waiver for the location and dimension of existing easements and copies of documents, seconded by Mr. Auclair and VOTED, 7 yeas, unanimous - motion caries.
+Mr. Saunders moved that due to the unique characteristics of the site and the project, the Board waive the requirement for a high intensity soil survey, seconded by Ms. Perry and VOTED, 5 yeas - unanimous, motion passes.

-Mr. Saunders moved that based on the unique characteristics and use of this project the Board waive the requirement for a high intensity soil survey, seconded by Mr. Bingham and VOTED, 7 yeas, unanimous - motion caries.
+Mr. Saunders moved that based on the unique characteristics of the site and the project, as well as the reviews that will happen regardless in the process of this project, the Board waive the requirement for a hydrogeological study, seconded by Ms. Perry and VOTED, 5 yeas - unanimous, motion passes.

-Mr. Saunders moved that based on the unique characteristics and use of this project the Board waive the requirement for a hydrogeologic evaluation, seconded by Mr. Auclair and VOTED, 7 yeas, unanimous - motion caries.
+Mr. Saunders moved that due to the unique characteristics of the site and the project, the Board waive the requirement for a market study, seconded by Ms. Perry and VOTED, 5 yeas - unanimous, motion passes.

-Mr. Saunders moved that based on the unique characteristics and use of this project the Board waive the requirement for a traffic study, seconded by Mr. Auclair and VOTED, 7 yeas, unanimous - motion caries.
+Mr. Saunders moved that due to the unique characteristics of the site and the project, the Board waive the requirement for a landscape plan, seconded by Ms. Perry and VOTED, 5 yeas - unanimous, motion passes.

-Chairman Record reviewed the proposed findings of fact.
-Amendments were made to the prepared findings.
-Mr. Saunders moved to adopt the findings of fact as amended, seconded by Mr. Auclair and VOTED, 7 yeas, unanimous - motion caries.
+The Board reviewed the proposed findings of fact and made changes.
+Mr. Saunders moved that the Board adopt the findings of fact as amended, seconded by Mr. Auclair and VOTED, 5 yeas, unanimous - motion caries.

-Chapter 229 - SITE PLAN REVIEW, SECTION 229-10: APPROVAL STANDARDS AND CRITERIA: The following criteria shall be used by the Planning Board in reviewing applications for site plan review and shall serve as minimum requirements for approval of the application.
+Chapter 229 Site Plan Review - Section 10: Approval Standards and Criteria: The following criteria shall be used by the Planning Board in reviewing applications for site plan review and shall serve as minimum requirements for approval of the application.
 The application shall be approved unless the Planning Board determines that the applicant has failed to meet one or more of these standards.
 In all instances, the burden of proof shall be on the applicant who must produce evidence sufficient to warrant a finding that all applicable criteria have been met.

-A. Utilization of the Site: The plan for the development, including buildings, lots, and support facilities, must reflect the natural capabilities of the site to support development.
+A. Utilization of the Site: Utilization of the Site - The plan for the development, including buildings, lots, and support facilities, must reflect the natural capabilities of the site to support development.
 Environmentally sensitive areas, including but not limited to, wetlands, steep slopes, floodplains, significant wildlife habitats, fisheries, scenic areas, habitat for rare and endangered plants and animals, unique natural communities and natural areas, and sand and gravel aquifers must be maintained and preserved to the maximum extent.
 The development must include appropriate measures for protecting these resources, including but not limited to, modification of the proposed design of the site, timing of construction, and limiting the extent of excavation.

-There is a slight additional impact to wetlands (998 sf) which is being reviewed for permitting by MDEP and Army Corps of Engineers.
+There are no known environmentally sensitive areas on the parcel.
 The site is not located within habitat for rare and endangered plants and animals, or significant wildlife or fisheries habitat.
 Based on the above findings of fact, the Board finds the standards of this section have been met.